Differences Between FIFO and LIFO

 Conclusion

-FIFO and LIFO are two methods of accounting and reporting the value of inventory.
-FIFO takes the cost of materials purchased first as the cost of goods sold and the cost of materials purchased last as the cost of items still present in the inventory.
-LIFO takes the cost materials purchased most recently as the cost of goods sold and the cost of materials purchased first as the cost of items still present in the inventory.
+FIFO and LIFO are two methods of accounting and reporting inventory value.
+FIFO takes the cost of materials purchased first as the cost of goods sold and the cost of materials purchased last as the items still present in the inventory.
+LIFO takes the cost of materials purchased most recently as the cost of goods sold and the cost of materials purchased first as the items still present in the inventory.

 The benefits of using the LIFO method are that it helps defer tax and lower inventory write-downs during periods of high inflation.
-The benefit of using FIFO is that it results in a higher value of reported earnings and the company’s Net Worth attracting more investors.
-These effects are opposite when there is deflation.
+In addition, the benefit of using FIFO is that it results in a higher value of reported earnings and the company's Net Worth attracting more investors.
+However, these effects are the opposite when there is deflation.

 But in most countries, the IFRS standard is enforced under which using LIFO is not allowed.
 Only a few countries, including the US, allow the usage of LIFO for taxation purposes but also require its usage while reporting the results to the investors.
 However, FIFO is a much more popular method out of the two because of being more logical for most industries.